kimpro82/MyGame/AlphaCa/README.md

 &nbsp; (1) Fill number of 1~9 instead of O/X
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; : The 1st Player puts (1, 3, 5, 7, 9) and the 2nd player does (2, 4, 6, 8).
 &nbsp; (2) It is the winner who puts only odd or only even numbers in a line including diagonal ones
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; : If there are two or more such lines, the winner is who has the smaller max value.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; : If there are two or more such lines, the winner is who has the smaller max value(to be continued ……).

 ```r
 a.arrow[,,41562]                                            # winner : 1nd player (3-1-5 on the '\' line)